Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 Hover to zoom

 Building a social presence from zero isn't just creative work — it's systems, cadence, and positioning.
-I learned to think like a growth operator, not just a content creator.
+The role demanded thinking like a growth operator, not just a content creator.

 Full ownership from day one meant every result was mine to defend.
 That accountability made me sharper and earned me more responsibility as the co-op went on.